vbulgakov/simplapi/README.md

 I decided to use task to simplify it a bit for me, so main reason is "SIMPLE backend app".
 So - security and\or paranoia is set to minimal values.

+Important: "User image (on creation uploaded via API as a file)" in a task was omitted purely to simplify user registration for actual users.
+It can be added in 15 minutes if requested.

 Project name and localhost - simpla.pi